 Besides betting in turn, there are a few key rules to note about betting.
 Many poker tables have a line on the felt in an oval around the table which is used as the betting line.
 To place a bet, simply take the full amount of chips you wish to bet and place them just over the betting line.

-The second rule is to place your entire bet over the line in one motion.
+The second rule of Texas Hold’em betting is to place your entire bet over the line in one motion.
 If you want to bet $80, you must move all $80 worth of chips over the line in one motion.
 Putting out part of your bet, then trying to add more is known as a “string bet” and likely only the initial amount you put out will stand.